 Bishop’s Castle is a small, market town at the centre of magnificent, unspoilt hill country.
 The prominent 18th century Town Hall, which has undergone a major renovation, stands at the top of the main street, and is the centre for much activity in the town (see Places to Visit).
-There are two museums and a Heritage Resource Centre, two breweries, including the oldest licensed brewery in the country (see places to visit).
+There are two museums and a Heritage Resource Centre, the oldest licensed brewery in the country (see places to visit).
 Many pubs, restaurants and cafes and shops catering for almost every need (see shopping and services guide) line the main street.
 There is frequent evening entertainment and the town is a centre for live music and crafts and art.
 Bishop’s Castle is a “Walkers are Welcome” (https://walkersarewelcome.org.uk) town and offers great walks and a well maintained footpath network.

 Clun is a smaller, quieter and more picturesque town with its ancient packhorse bridge, the only river crossing, impressive ruined Norman castle and romantic river.
 It offers more limited services while still being a good place to eat, drink and shop.
 There are lively pubs, a brewery, cafes, galleries and independent shops.